Beautiful pairs: Beautiful pairs of ordered abelian groups

 It follows that the class of stably embedded pairs of models of $\mathrm{PRES}$ is $\cL_P$-elementary (see \cite{cubi-ye}).
-Note also that there is a unique way to turn a model of $T_{\SE}$ into an $\cL_\BP$-structure, hence we won't make the distinction.
 We will show that, in this case, the theory $T_{\SE}$ has two completions corresponding to $T_\BP$ and $T_\BP(\cK_\triv)$ respectively.
-Clearly the theory of trivial pairs is complete and has beauty transfer.
+Clearly the theory of trivial pairs is complete and $\cK_\triv$ has beauty transfer.
 In the non-trivial case, we have the following.

-\begin{theorem} The theory $T_{\SE}\cup \{\exists x\neg P(x)\}$ is complete, axiomitizes $T_\BP$, and $T_\BP$ has beauty transfer. \end{theorem}
+\begin{theorem} The theory $T_{\SE}\cup \{\exists x\neg P(x)\}$ is complete, axiomitizes $T_\BP$, and $\cK_\Def$ has beauty transfer. \end{theorem}

-\begin{proof} We show that an $\aleph_1$-saturated model $\cM=(M,P(\cM))$ of proper pairs of $T_{\SE}$ is a beautiful pair.
+\begin{proof} We show that an $\aleph_1$-saturated model $\cM=(M,P(\cM))$ of $T_{\SE}\cup \{\exists x\neg P(x)\}$ is a beautiful pair.
 The proof follows the same strategy as the proof of Theorem \ref{thm:DOAG-complete}, and again, the result will follow using Corollary \ref{cor:elem-equiv}.